Last Updated: July 18, 2022

 Q: What if I am symptomatic, a close contact, awaiting test results or screen positive for COVID-19?

 A: All patients who are symptomatic, a close contact, awaiting test results or screen positive for COVID-19 should seek medical care and are welcome in all AHS sites.
 If this is your situation, please contact your physician and/or midwife and notify the site where you will be delivering so they can prepare to provide you with the most appropriate care.

-Q: What if my designated support person is symptomatic, feeling unwell, awaiting test results or screens positive for COVID-19?
+Q: What if my designated family/support person is symptomatic, feeling unwell, awaiting test results or screens positive for COVID-19?

-A: If one of your designated support persons is experiencing symptoms of COVID-19, they are required to isolate based on public health orders and will not be able to accompany you into healthcare sites.
-We recommend making arrangements to have an alternate designated support person who is fully immunized and meets the criteria of a designated support person accompany you instead.
-We also recommend contacting your physician and/or midwife and the delivering site to notify them of your circumstances so they can arrange the most appropriate care.
+A: If your designated family/support person is experiencing symptoms of COVID-19, they are recommended to isolate and will not be able to accompany you into healthcare sites.
+We suggest making arrangements to have an alternate designated family/support person who is fully immunized accompany you instead.
+We also recommend contacting your physician and/or midwife and the delivering site to notify them of your circumstances.

 Q: What happens if my baby is admitted to the NICU?